 The brainchild of postdoctoral fellow Soumeya Abed, McMaster Symbiosis aims to reduce costs and isolation for seniors and students alike, while promoting the unique benefits of intergenerational relationships in co-housing arrangements.
-Currently, McMaster students are recruited through e-mails through the School of Graduate Studies, while seniors aged 55 to 90 are recruited through advertising, word of mouth, as well as at various events throughout the year.
+Currently, McMaster students and seniors, aged 55 to 90, are recruited through the symbiosis website, advertising, word of mouth, as well as at various events throughout the year.
 Once the submitted applications are reviewed, candidates who are eligible for the program are invited for an interview.

 Ensuring compatible matches

-Candidates are matched based on compatible “profiles” based off personal preferences and hobbies; once a pair is created, the two parties spend time together to see if the partnership is suitable in real-life.
+Candidates are matched based on compatible “profiles” based on personal preferences and hobbies.
+Once a pair is created, the two parties spend time together to see if the partnership is suitable in real-life.
 Ensuring the highest quality matches is of utmost importance to McMaster Symbiosis; students are also thoroughly vetted to alleviate some qualms seniors may have about inviting a stranger to live in their homes.
 Once a compatible match is created, personalized contracts are drafted as volunteers with McMaster Symbiosis continue to check-in and offer their support throughout every stage of the partnership.

 As of right now, McMaster Symbiosis is in the process of recruiting and interviewing seniors and students for the upcoming school year.
-This past year boasted two successful partnerships – both of which will be continuing into the new year, signifying the program’s success – and program coordinators are aiming for two or three more pairs moving forward.
+The past few years have boasted successful partnerships – many of which will be continuing into the new year, signifying the program’s success – and program coordinators are aiming for more pairs moving forward.